Abide 101: Awaken · Lesson Plan

 "Has this ever happened to you?
 You sit down with your Bible, read a whole chapter with good intentions, close it — and realize five minutes later that you cannot remember a single thing you read.
 If that sounds familiar, you are not alone.
 And more importantly: that is not a faith problem.
 It is a skill problem.
 And God has a solution for it."

-Section 1 · The Workman's Mandate
+Section 1 · 2 Timothy 2:15 · The Workman's Mandate

 Say this verbatim:

-"Paul writes to Timothy with a direct command: 'Be diligent to present yourself approved to God as a workman who does not need to be ashamed, accurately handling the word of truth.'
+"Paul writes to Timothy in 2 Timothy 2:15 with a direct command: 'Be diligent to present yourself approved to God as a workman who does not need to be ashamed, accurately handling the word of truth.'
 Notice the language.
 A workman.
 Someone with a craft.
 Someone who has practiced and learned and developed skill.
 The phrase 'accurately handling' carries the picture of a craftsman cutting a straight line.
 A tailor who wastes no fabric.
 A carpenter whose joints are tight.
 This is not academic language.
 It is language about someone who takes their craft seriously."

 Section 2 · Two Worlds